tidymass/massdatabase/README.md

 # About

-`massdatabase` is a R package which is used to play with databases about mass spectrometry data.
+`massdatabase` is an R package that operates the online public databases and combines with other tools for streamlined compound annotation and pathway enrichment analysis. `massDatabase` is a flexible, simple, and powerful tool that can be installed on all platforms, allowing the users to leverage all the online public databases for biological function mining.

 <img src="man/figures/Figure_1.png" align="middle" alt="" width = "100%"/>